 If you’re building AI systems with agents, plugins, and orchestration layers and you’re only thinking about how to route traffic, you’re halfway to being pwned.

-Everyone’s rushing to build a Model Control Plane (MCP) — and that’s great.
-But almost no one’s talking about MCP2 — the Model Context Protocol, which is just as important and arguably where the riskiest stuff happens.
+Everyone’s rushing to build a Model Context Protocol (MCP) — and that’s great.
+But almost no one’s talking about MoCoP — the Model Control Plane, which is just as important and arguably where the riskiest stuff happens.

 Let me break down how these two systems work, how they’re totally different, and why not having both means you’re basically inviting prompt injection in through the front door.